eliana-pino/tidy/Balthisar Tidy Help Project/Contents/layouts/_README.md

 -----

-None of these files become standalone HTML documents, and as such should have a single `.erb` extension and should use HTML and embedded Ruby exclusively.
+None of these files become standalone HTML documents, and as such should have a single `.erb` or `.haml` extension.

 For organization, the convention is to name HTML containers with a `layout` prefix and visual templates with a `template` prefix.

- - `layout.erb` - This is Middleman's default HTML5 template, and should be
+ - `layout.haml` - This is Middleman's default HTML5 template, and should be
    left alone as a fallback.
 Nothing in this project uses it.

  - `layout-apple_main.erb` - Apple's help landing page (the main page) is